 Exporting & importing CSV files to provide data for your marketing & sales teams is an effective option for the following cases:

-• Little to No Transformation Required: Carrying out complex data preparation and standardization tasks are impossible using the above method.
+- Little to No Transformation Required: Carrying out complex data preparation and standardization tasks is impossible using the above method.
 Hence, it is an excellent choice if your Ad campaign data is already in an analysis-ready form for your business analysts.

 A problem occurs when your business teams require fresh data from multiple reports every few hours.
 It becomes vital to clean and standardize the data for people to make sense of it when it is available in multiple formats.
 As a result, you soon find yourself devoting a sizable amount of your engineering bandwidth to building new data connectors.
 To guarantee a transfer with no data loss, you must also keep an eye out for any changes in these connectors and repair data pipelines as needed.
 These on-priority tasks can easily eat up 40-50 % of the time needed to complete your core engineering duties.

-• Scalability Issues: With the magnitude of data that is accumulated, very cumbersome management of large CSV files becomes possible, and all this increases the chances of file corruption, slow data transfers, and even system crashes.
+- Scalability Issues: With the magnitude of accumulated data, very cumbersome management of large CSV files becomes possible, increasing the chances of file corruption, slow data transfers, and even system crashes.

-• Error- Prone: It is prone to mistakes since manual handling of CSV files could result in missing data and incomplete files.
+- Error-Prone: It is prone to mistakes since manual handling of CSV files could result in missing and incomplete data.

-Just by importing & exporting CSV files for your marketing team’s rare Apple Search Ads data replication requests, you can easily hit it right out of the ballpark.
-But what if these data updates need to happen every few hours?
-Your marketers are always on the hunt to boost their ROI by monitoring real-time campaign performance.
+In this blog, we have given you a tutorial on integrating your Apple Search Ads data into BigQuery.
+Unlike old methods such as importing & exporting CSV files for your marketing team’s rare Apple Search Ads data replication requests, you can easily integrate it by using the methods mentioned in this tutorial.
+Imagine your data updates need to happen every few hours, and your marketers are constantly searching to boost their ROI by monitoring real-time campaign performance.
 Don’t worry!
 You won’t need to bite the bullet and spend months developing & maintaining custom data pipelines.
-You can make all hassle go away in minutes by taking a ride with Hevo’s 150+ plug-and-play integrations
+You can make all the hassle disappear in minutes by taking a ride with Hevo’s 150+ plug-and-play integrations.

 Saving countless hours of manual data cleaning & standardizing, Hevo’s pre-load data transformations get it done in minutes via a simple drag n drop interface or your custom python scripts.
 No need to go to your data warehouse for post-load transformations.
 You can simply run complex SQL transformations from the comfort of Hevo’s interface and get your data in the final analysis-ready form.